JasonFruit/simplest-blog/sources/christian-independence-day.md

 made slaves, and escaped Egyptian might in their departure into the wilderness only through the powerful intervention of God.
-If an action or expectation of ours in relation to our country, then, would seem naïve if projected onto Biblical Israel in their dealings with the Egyptians and Pharaoh, we should suspect it of being naïve and inappropriate.
+If an action or expectation of ours in relation to our country, then, would seem na&iuml;ve if projected onto Biblical Israel in their dealings with the Egyptians and Pharaoh, we should suspect it of being na&iuml;ve and inappropriate.
 For example, we should weigh our gratitude for how the churches have prospered in America on the same scale we weigh the Israelites' gratitude for their prosperity in Egypt.
 Or, take a